by Metal Method Instructor Doug Marks

-Many guitarists have absolutely no interest in DAW (digital audio workstations) programs.
-I think that the reason for this is, the importance and versatility of these programs is misunderstood.
-It is important to occasionally record your playing to identify weak areas of your technique that aren’t obvious while performing “on the fly.”
+Many guitarists have absolutely no interest in recording software (digital audio workstations).
+I think that the reason for this is, fear of the unknown.
+It is important to occasionally record your playing to identify weak areas of playing technique that aren’t obvious while performing “on the fly.”
 Plus, it’s great to have a record of your progress.
-These are the obvious reasons but only the basics of what can be done with a professional DAW program.
+These are the obvious reasons but only the basics of what can be done with a professional DAW program (recording software).

 Even a beginner can use these tools to create professional sounding backing tracks for cover tunes and original material.
 There are simple tools that can be used as building blocks to piece together some incredible sounding music that can be created by all levels of playing experience.